 Photo Courtesy of Coblentz Chocolate Company

 From customized handmade wood furniture, home décor, hand stitched quilts, photography and paintings of local scenes, antiques, clothing, gifts, food and non-electric living items, Ohio’s Amish Country is a shopper’s paradise!

 The brand-new Ohio Star Theater welcomes guests with beautiful wood accents and comfortable seating to enjoy heartwarming and family-friendly theater productions.
-During my recent visit, we settled into our seats to watch the inspirational musical The Home Game which runs through August 19, 2017.
 Live musical performances and concerts entertain guests throughout the year.
 For performances and ticket information, please visit www.dhgroup.com/theater.

 When visiting Amish Country, it’s best to enjoy the slower pace of life like the locals.
 With comfortable, spacious guest rooms and a private balcony (every room has a balcony or porch!) overlooking the pristine Ohio landscape this peaceful hotel will be the highlight of your visit to Ohio’s Amish Country!
 For the ultimate relaxation, book a spa service at the hotel!

-*Want to know more about the hotel?
-Read my review of the Carlisle Inn Sugarcreek, Ohio!
+Want to know more about this hotel?
+Read my review of the Carlisle Inn Sugarcreek, Ohio.

-With lush Ohio farmland, serene landscapes, quaint villages and towns, friendly locals and delicious food, Ohio’s Amish Country welcomes visitors to enjoy a slower pace of life.
+With lush Ohio farmland, serene landscapes, quaint Amish villages and towns, friendly locals and delicious food, Amish Country Ohio welcomes visitors to enjoy a slower pace of life.
+A getaway to Ohio’s Amish Country is makes for a great escape during any season; spring, summer and fall are the busiest seasons, but there’s still plenty of fun things to do in Amish Country Ohio in the winter.
 During your weekend getaway to Amish Country, take time to experience the culture and history of the local Amish and Mennonite communities while enjoying the beauty of one of Ohio’s most beloved destinations.